Hilda Ellis Davidson: Death and legacy

 Davidson died on 12 January 2006.
 Her funeral was held in St Bene't's Church in Cambridge on 21 January 2006.
 She was survived by her children, grandchildren and great-grandchildren.

 At the time of her death, Davidson had for many decades been a highly distinguished scholar in Old Norse religion and mythology.
 She helped extend both popular and scholarly interest in the fields of Norse, Germanic and Celtic mythology.
 She played an important role in the post-war revival of folklore studies, and in establishing the study of British folklore as a scientific discipline.
 Several of her works were translated into multiple languages, including Swedish, Norwegian, Danish, Dutch and Japanese.
-Her efforts to encourage interdisciplinary research combining archaeology, literature, folklore and history was highly important.
+Her effort to encourage interdisciplinary research combining archaeology, literature, folklore and history was highly important.
 She was a tutor of a large number of scholars in mythology and folklore, and was particularly devoted to encouraging the scholarly careers of gifted women.